 At YES Medspa & Cosmetic Surgery Centre, our goal is to help you achieve Your Esthetic Solutions.
-Many men and women in the Vancouver area are bothered by the appearance of scars.
-Whether the scars are a result of surgery, trauma or acne, they can leave a lasting mark on not only your skin, but also your self-esteem.
+Many men and women come to our plastic surgery practice in Vancouver, bothered by the appearance of their scars.
+Whether the scars are a result of acne, trauma, or surgery, they can leave a lasting mark on your skin as well as your self-esteem.

 What causes scar tissue?

 Sometimes scars are best managed with surgery or medical treatments.
-Our experience physician oversight ensures that the best option is selected for each patient.
+Our experienced physician oversight ensures that the best option is selected for each patient.

-For YES Cosmetic Surgical patients, we educate and treat our patients with optimized post-operative wound care in order to give healing the best opportunity to achieve a normal and hopefully discreet appearing scar.
-Scientific evidence based techniques and topical products, such as CytoDerma are utilized for every procedure.
-These include strategies to avoid infection, minimize inflammation and encourage rapid healing.
-Pressure therapy, mechanical wound support and hydration of the incision is utilized.
-Once the wounds have closed and any sutures or staples have been removed, many of these principles continue for 4-6 weeks.
+For YES Cosmetic Surgical patients, we educate and treat our patients with optimized post-operative wound care in order to give healing the best opportunity to achieve a normal and, hopefully, discreet appearing scar.
+Scientific evidence-based techniques and topical products, such as CytoDerma are utilized for every procedure.

 Hair follicles that become trapped within a scar can interfere with achieving the best possible final scar appearance.
 As well, unwanted hair growth and some common hair grooming practices may worsen acne and perpetuate inflammation within a scar.
 Laser hair reduction is a safe method of permanently reducing the growth of darker and coarser hairs.
 For patients that have pigmented scars from ingrown hairs or acne caused by hair follicles, by reducing the hair growth, the acne and associated scars will fade.
 A series of 6 or more treatments several weeks apart may be recommended for selected scar management.

 Light-based treatments such as IPL, target hyperpigmentation (brown discoloration) and excess vascularity (red discoloration) within and adjacent to a scar.
 This technology selectively damages disperses or injures the source of unwanted scar color.
-Intense Pulsed Light devices have been around for more than twenty years.
-Just like all other technology, this modality has become safer, more effective and more efficient.
-After a treatment, the body then “cleans up” the excess color and the overall scar fades.
-Another side benefit of this treatment, is a gentle stimulation of new collagen.
+Intense pulsed light devices have been around for more than 20 years.
+Just like all other technology, this modality has become safer, more effective, and more efficient.
+After treatment, the body then “cleans up” the excess color, and the overall scar fades.
+Another side benefit of this treatment is a gentle stimulation of new collagen.

-For our lighter skin colored patients who have discolored scars, 3-5 treatments are recommended, spaced 3-4 weeks apart.
+For our lighter skin colored patients who have discolored scars, 3 to 5 treatments are recommended, spaced 3 to 4 weeks apart.
 There is little to no downtime with IPL treatments.
-Mild swelling and redness can persist for 1-5 days.
+Mild swelling and redness can persist for 1 to 5 days.
 We recommend avoiding sun exposure and excessive heat after this treatment as well.

 Morpheus8 can also be used to improve thin, “wavy “and discolored skin associated with stretchmarks.
-More versatile and safe than many laser and light based systems, this can be used anywhere on the body and on any skin type.
-We recommend a series of 3-4 treatments, spaced 1 month apart.
-Clients can expect 1-2 days of light redness and minimal swelling.
+More versatile and safe than many laser and light-based systems, this can be used anywhere on the body and on any skin type.
+We recommend a series of 3 to 4 treatments, spaced 1 month apart.
+Clients can expect 1 to 2 days of light redness and minimal swelling.